-Being part of Maritime means having opportunities to grow- within your role, within your school, and across the Trust.
+Being part of Maritime also means having opportunities to grow - within your role, within your school, and across the Trust.
 We want to grow our own leaders, and provide the opportunities in career development they need.
-And we want everyone to be able to develop their practice and keep finding ways of refreshing and reinvigorating it through development.
+We want everyone to be able to develop their practice and keep finding ways of refreshing and reinvigorating it through development.

 Our Chair is a National Leader of Governance who advocates that a fully strategic, forward-looking board can enable the head to be a better a leader through the right balance of support and challenge.
 We want governors to feel they are a part of the school transformation journey and that they are having a tangible impact.
 Otherwise, everyone's time is wasted.
 Governors can be a tremendous tool proactively enabling the headteacher to innovate and bring about the outcomes that everyone is aiming for.
 Too many heads view governors as a blocker, or a chore that needs sorting.
 And too many governors view a head as someone who's trying to pull a fast one and so nitpick in all the wrong things creating a fraught relationship.
 We want to break that pattern and make it about creating a supportive relationship that challenges with new ideas, insight and ways of thinking.
 We are refocusing governance to focus on really drilling down into the key priorities in the school, and making sure that stakeholders are all on board for the ride.
 Our Board of Trustees is purpose-built to be highly strategic and forward-thinking with a dynamic flow that enables big ideas, support, and challenge, helping our CEO to think differently in order to build a sustainable organisation we are all proud to be part of.